W-8ECI Explained: Complete Guide and Instructions for Finance Teams

 What is the W-8ECI Form Used For?

-W-8ECI form is a U.S. Internal Revenue Service (IRS) form titled Certificate of Foreign Person’s Claim That Income Is Effectively Connected With the Conduct of a Trade or Business in the United States.
+Form W-8ECI is an IRS form used by foreign persons to certify that certain U.S.-source income is effectively connected with a U.S. trade or business.
 The purpose of Form W-8ECI is to exempt eligible foreign persons with applicable types of gross income from 30% withholding of income tax or backup withholding.

-• personal services income
+• Personal services income performed by an individual

 What is the Difference Between Effectively Connected Income (ECI) and FDAP Income Taxation for Non-Alien Residents?

-“FDAP income is income which is not effectively connected with a trade or business, and it is taxed at a flat 30% rate (unless a lesser rate is available via income tax treaty or other allowable reductions).
-The 30% tax on FDAP income is on the gross amount and is not reduced by deductions and/or credits.”
+FDAP income is income that is not effectively connected with a trade or business and is generally taxed at a flat 30% rate (unless a lesser rate is available via an income tax treaty or other allowable reductions).
+The 30% tax on FDAP income is based on the gross amount and is not reduced by deductions and/or credits.

 Who Needs to Fill Out Form W-8ECI?

-Description | Appropriate Form to Use Instead of W-8ECI |
+Description Appropriate Form to Use Instead of W-8ECI

-A beneficial owner solely claiming foreign status or treaty benefits | W-8BEN or W-8BEN-E |
+A beneficial owner solely claiming foreign status or treaty benefits

-A foreign government, international organization, foreign central bank of issue, foreign tax-exempt organization, foreign private foundation, or government of a U.S. possession claiming the applicability of section(s) 115(2), 501(c), 892, 895, or 1443(b) | W-8EXP Except use Form W-8ECI if: They received effectively connected income and are not eligible to claim an exemption for chapter 3 or 4 purposes on Form W-8EXP. |
+A foreign government, international organization, foreign central bank of issue, foreign tax-exempt organization, foreign private foundation, or government of a U.S. possession claiming the applicability of section(s) 115(2), 501(c), 892, 895, or 1443(b)W-8EXP (or W-8-BEN-E for claiming treaty benefits or only claiming exempt recipient status for backup withholding purposes)Except use Form W-8ECI if: They received effectively connected income and are not eligible to claim an exemption for chapter 3 or 4 purposes on Form W-8EXP.

-A foreign partnership or a foreign trust (unless claiming an exemption from U.S. withholding on income effectively connected with the conduct of a trade or business in the United States) | W-8BEN-E or W-8IMY |
+A foreign partnership or a foreign trust (unless claiming an exemption from U.S. withholding on income effectively connected with the conduct of a trade or business in the United States) W-8IMY or W-8BEN-E

-A person acting as an intermediary | W-8IMY |
+A person acting as an intermediary W-8IMY

 Where Do You Submit a W-8ECI Form?

-Submit a W-8ECI form to each withholding agent (payer) that will make a payment to you (the payee) or credit your account, or if a partnership, will allocate income to your account.
+Submit a W-8ECI form to each withholding agent or payer that will make a payment to you (the payee) or credit your account, or if a partnership, will allocate income to your account.
 A withholding agent may request that you fill out and submit IRS Form W-8ECI to them.
 Don’t submit your W-8ECI tax form to the IRS.

 How Often Do You Need to Submit a Form W-8ECI?